Will-Robin/NorthNet/README.md

 ## Installation

-The programs contained in this repository require Python 3.9.2 and the rdkit, numpy, scipy, networkx and pandas matplotlib and sklearn libraries.
+The programs contained in this repository require Python 3.9.2 and the rdkit, numpy, scipy, networkx, pandas, matplotlib and sklearn libraries (see `environment.yml`).

 This software should work on all systems capable of installing the dependencies described above.
 It has been run successfully on MacOS (10.15) and Windows (Windows 10) machines.